 Kreidler's guiding principles for any ACA replacement

-Any proposed change to the ACA must be measured against the progress we've made and cannot move us backwards, including:
+Any proposed change to the ACA must be measured against the progress we've made and cannot move us backward, including:

 Letters to Congress

 Commissioner Kreidler has shared his concerns with the Trump administration and Washington's congressional delegation.